By Rotary Lift on Dec 31, 2017 11:11:23 AM

 We understand that all blogs are not created equal and some have more information that pertains to your shop than others.
 For us, it stings a little, because we want all of them to be just as informative as the next, but that's just not the case.
 So as chosen by you, our customers, here at the top 5 blogs for 2017!

 The Automotive Lift Institute (ALI) Certified Lift Inspectors program includes more Rotary Lift distributor and installer employees than any other manufacturer.
-More than 300 Rotary-affiliated inspectors are certified or currently enrolled in the program and on their way to achieving certification
+More than 150 Rotary-affiliated inspectors are currently enrolled in the program and on their way to achieving certification.

 If you’ve done any research into the different types of lifts available, you’ve probably come across the terms asymmetrical and symmetrical.
 So what do they really mean?
 And which one do you need?